Serial arsonist suspected in Beacon Hill blaze; stay vigilant, say fire officials

 A serial arsonist is thought to be behind at least 10 fires set on Beacon Hill since July 14, including a blaze that destroyed a multistory construction site on Thursday morning, and the Fire Department is urging vigilance.

-Reduce the risk for arson on your own property and stay vigilant, the department said at a news conference Thursday and in a Facebook post.
+Stay vigilant and reduce the risk of arson on your property, the department said at a news conference Thursday and in a Facebook post.

-Investigators determined the Thursday fire on Sturgus Avenue South at the north end of Beacon Hill was intentionally set, according to the Seattle Fire Department.
-Those townhomes have been hit three times, Q13 reported.
+Investigators determined the Thursday fire on Sturgus Avenue South at the north end of Beacon Hill, which briefly shut down Interstate 90 in both directions because of smoke from the blaze, was intentionally set, according to the Seattle Fire Department.
+The torched townhomes have been hit three times, Q13 reported.

 “The department has recently seen an uptick of set fires in the Rainier Ave.
 S. and Beacon Hill vicinity, with 10 confirmed significant fires,” the department said.